What is ID scanning?

 - how the information will be destroyed or de-identified

-Do I have to notify a customer before I scan their ID?
+Do you have to notify a customer before you scan their ID?

 When you collect personal information about an individual, you must take reasonable steps either to notify the individual of certain matters or to ensure the individual is aware of those matters.
 This means you should notify a customer of certain information before you scan their ID.
 This includes: